About

 For a full understanding of how the Transportation Council operates, read our Reference Guide, or contact us.

-The In Motion Plan will:
+The In Motion Plan:

-Provide a framework for managing and investing in the region’s multi-modal transportation system for a 25+ year planning horizon
+Provides a framework for managing and investing in the region’s multi-modal transportation system for a 25+ year planning horizon

-The In Motion Plan will address national performance goals, including:
+Addresses national performance goals, including:

 -